Crazy-Scamp/Setup-For-Sideloading/README.md

 ---

-## 📝 Notes
-- Developer Mode is intended for advanced users and developers only.
-- Enabling this mode changes how your headset handles software installations and security permissions.
-- Keep your Meta account and developer dashboard credentials secure.

----

 ## 🐛 Troubleshooting
 - **Developer Mode option missing**: Ensure your account is fully verified and you have created an organization in the Developer Center.